dducret/App.CVLG/README.md

 # App.CVLG
 App for paraglide club

+This project is a web application for the CVLG paraglide club.
+It aims to facilitate ride scheduling, member registration, coordination with drivers, and tracking of club statistics.

+See [SPECIFICATION.md](SPECIFICATION.md) for the detailed functional and technical specification.

 ## API Usage

 A simple REST API is available in the `api` directory.
 It uses a SQLite database created from `Documentation/appcvlg.db.sql` on first run.